Callum Turner: Career

 In 2020, Turner portrayed Frank Churchill in the comedy-drama film Emma.
 In 2021, he portrayed Anthony O'Hare in the romantic drama The Last Letter from Your Lover, alongside Shailene Woodley and Felicity Jones.
 In 2023, Turner portrayed Joe Rantz in The Boys in the Boat, directed by George Clooney.
 In 2024, he portrayed John "Bucky" Egan in the miniseries Masters of the Air.

 In April 2024, it was announced that Turner was cast as Case in the Apple TV+ series adaptation of William Gibson's seminal cyberpunk novel Neuromancer.
+He would next star in Will Gluck's One Night Only alongside Monica Barbaro and Maya Hawke, and Karim Aïnouz's satirical tragicomedy thriller Rosebush Pruning with Jamie Bell, Elle Fanning, and Pamela Anderson.

 Personal life

 Turner is a supporter of Chelsea F.C.

-From 2015 to late 2019, he was in a relationship with English actress Vanessa Kirby.
-Since January 2024, he has been in a relationship with English singer Dua Lipa.
-Lipa announced their engagement during her June 2025 cover story with British Vogue, following a period of media rumours.
+He dated British actress Vanessa Kirby from 2015 to 2019.